AusDTO/dta-website/_posts/2017-04-06-address-to-aiia.md

 We expect the taskforce will complete its work in the coming months and will identify ways to deliver benefits for business and government alike.

-On that last point, traditionally small to medium enterprises have faced considerable costs in time and money to participate in panels.
+On that last point, traditionally small-to-medium enterprises have faced considerable costs in time and money to participate in panels.

 Last year, 49% of ICT procurement contracts the government entered into were done via panel arrangements and standing offers, with only 27% done via open approaches to market.